adparlor/really-confy/README.md

 `gem 'really-confy'`

-Add a `config/config.yml` to your app, with keys for each of your code's config environments:
+Create a `config/config.yml`, with keys for each of your code's config environments:

 ```yaml
 development: